The Fairly OddParents: Live-action films and end of the series (2011–2017)

 To honor the tenth anniversary of The Fairly OddParents, a live-action television film titled A Fairly Odd Movie: Grow Up, Timmy Turner! premiered on July 9, 2011.
-The film is set 13 years after the animated series and stars Drake Bell as a 23-year-old Timmy Turner, who is trying his hardest not to grow up in order to prevent losing his fairy godparents, and Daniella Monet as Tootie, who has grown into a mature and beautiful activist with whom Timmy falls in love.
+Written by Butch Hartman, the film is set 13 years after the animated series and stars Drake Bell as a 23-year-old Timmy Turner, who is trying his hardest not to grow up in order to prevent losing his fairy godparents, and Daniella Monet as Tootie, who has grown into a mature and beautiful activist with whom Timmy falls in love.
 The premiere of the movie attracted 5.8 million viewers and it was the top-rated television broadcast on cable networks for the week of July 10–16, 2011, and ranked as "2011's Top Original TV Movie on Basic Cable with Kids and Total Viewers".

 The success of A Fairly Odd Movie: Grow Up, Timmy Turner! spawned two sequels: A Fairly Odd Christmas and A Fairly Odd Summer, which premiered on November 29, 2012, and August 2, 2014 respectively.
 Drake Bell and Daniella Monet reprised their respective roles in both of the sequels.

 The ninth season of The Fairly OddParents began with a television special titled "Fairly OddPet", which premiered on March 23, 2013, and attracted 3.8 million viewers.
 The ninth season's official run began on May 4, 2013.
-Season nine introduced a new character, Timmy's pet fairy dog Sparky, to the show's main cast.
+Season nine introduced a new character, Timmy's pet fairy dog Sparky, to the show's main cast; however, he would be quickly removed the next season.
 Season nine contained twenty-six episodes, making it the longest season in the series.
 It is also the first season to be formatted in both high definition and widescreen.